eeros-project/ros-eeros/README.md

 Wrapper library for [EEROS Robotics Framework](https://github.com/eeros-project/eeros-framework) to interface with [ROS](http://www.ros.org/).
 The ros-eeros wrapper library enables the usage of the ROS with the [EEROS Robotics Framework](https://github.com/eeros-project/eeros-framework).

+You can use this hardware wrapper library for ROS1 and ROS2.
+However, please make sure to use release v1.0.1 with ROS1 and release v.2.0.0 with ROS2.

 ## Documentation
 - About ROS: http://www.ros.org/